ParallelTask/dinoloop/wiki/attributes.md

     return id;
 }

-// Wrong: body must be first argument
+// Wrong: body must be first argument.
+// This would not throw error but request-body is injected to id.
 @HttpPost('/post/:id')
 post(id: string, body: any): string {
     return id;